Cheval Blanc St-Tropez

 Cheval Blanc St-Tropez is a luxury hotel in Saint-Tropez, France.
 One of its restaurants, La Vague d'Or is run by French chef Arnaud Donckele.
 The hotel is part of the Cheval Blanc collection since 2019, managed by LVMH group.

 Architecture

-The hotel was built in 1936.
-The building completed major renovations in 2018, with the help of French architect Jean-Michel Wilmotte.
+The hotel was opened in 1936.
+Known then as La Résidence de la Pinède, the hotel was purchased in 2016.
+It completed major renovations in 2018, with the help of French architect Jean-Michel Wilmotte, and was reopened as Cheval Blanc St-Tropez in 2019.

 Restaurants

 Cheval Blanc St-Tropez has two restaurants and a bar, including La Terrasse and La Vague d'Or.

 La Vague d'Or

 Cheval Blanc St-Tropez gastronomical restaurant is run by French Chef Arnaud Donckele.
 It is awarded three stars by Michelin Guide and five toques with a 19/20 rating on Gault Millau.

 Rooms and suites

 The hotel in 2019 has 30 rooms and suites.
 Design was entrusted with Jean-Michel Wilmotte.
 Many of the rooms include Roger Capron ceramic artworks.

 Spa

 The hotel includes a spa with four treatment rooms.
 Cheval Blanc Spa offers Guerlain products and procedures.